EventSaucePHP/ObjectHydrator/README.md

 convert this into Command or Query object.
 The library is designed to follow a convention and does __not__ validate input.

+## Design goals

+This package was created with a couple design goals in mind.
+They are the following:

+- Object creation should not be _too_ magical (use no reflection for instantiation)
+- There should not be a hard runtime requirement on reflection
+- Constructed objects should be valid from construction
+- Construction through (static) named constructors should be supported

 ## Installation

 ```bash